 Here are some of the items you may want to consider sending home with your employees:

-A phone and headset.
-Most people these days have a cell phone, but if you have not issued business-specific cell phones to employees, you’ll need to make sure it’s appropriate for them to receive and make calls from their personal lines.
+Most people these days have a mobile phone, but if you have not issued business-specific mobile phones to employees, you’ll need to make sure it’s appropriate for them to receive and make calls from their personal lines.
 If not, they’ll need another phone for business-related calls.

-Files.
 While many files are stored online these days, there are still offices that continue to maintain physical files.
-If your employees need actual paperwork and files to do their job, make sure they take them—assuming doing so doesn’t violate privacy or HIPAA laws.
+If your employees need actual paperwork and files to do their job, make sure they take them—assuming doing so doesn’t violate privacy laws.

-Personal belongings.
-Often, when offices are closed for a period, they’re locked up and you may not be able to get back in even if you have a pass or key fob.
+Often, when offices are closed for a period, they’re locked up and you may not be able to get back in even if you have an access pass.
 So, make sure your employees take their personal items, such as medication, keys, extra clothing and anything else they’ll need during the time they’ll be away from the office.

 While there may be plenty of lead time for some long-term office vacancies, emergency evacuations are different.
 Make sure you have an emergency action plan in place that will help your business facilities survive a sudden disaster, most importantly, and will get your employees out of harm’s way quickly and safely.

 What does an office emergency evacuation plan include?